-If you have ArcGIS Desktop Standard or ArcGIS Desktop Advanced and you are starting from scratch with your features and text, create a new feature class and a feature-linked annotation class.
+If you have ArcGIS for Desktop Standard or ArcGIS for Desktop Advanced and you are starting from scratch with your features and text, create a new feature class and a feature-linked annotation class.
 You'll be able to build your annotation automatically as you create your data.

-Performing text tasks in ArcGIS Desktop
+Performing text tasks in ArcGIS for Desktop

 There are many text-related tasks that can be performed in ArcMap and ArcCatalog.
 If you have labels, map document annotation, or geodatabase annotation, the Common text-related tasks table will explain how common tasks are completed and point you to other topics that help explain the tasks.